 The bar exam is offered twice a year in every state: once in February and once in July.
 For the great majority of states, the exam is two days long though some states have exams that are administered over a three day period.
-Most states will administer the Multistate Bar Exam (MBE), a multiple choice type exam, on one of these days (currently all states but Louisiana use the MBE) and essay type questions on the other day.
 Each state requires an application be filed with that jurisdiction in advance of the exam.
 Some states even require notice of intent to sit for an exam in the student’s 1L year.
 Preparing the application for the bar exam can be a very long and detailed process.
 Students are encouraged to start early and fully understand the requirements and deadlines for each state exam for which they plan to sit.
 The American Bar Association (ABA) and the National Conference of Bar Examiners (NCBE) maintain the Comprehensive Guide to Bar Admission Requirements.
 This handbook provides charts and commentary on all states’ requirements for bar admission.

 Connecticut Bar Examination

 The Connecticut bar exam is administered by the Connecticut Bar Examining Committee (the body also responsible for investigation of an applicant’s character and fitness for admission to the bar).
 The CBEC maintains an extensive website detailing all requirements, deadlines, forms, bar passage statistics and model exam questions.